Is it Just the Winter Blues or SAD?

 According to the American Psychiatric Association, people suffering from SAD will experience the following symptoms of seasonal affective disorder:

-• A disinterest in activities that would usually bring them joy.
+• A disinterest in everyday activities that would usually bring them joy

 • Changes in sleeping patterns.
 Your body’s internal clock may contribute to sleeping more than you should.
 The disruption of the circadian rhythm may decrease total sleep time.